Google Play offline peer-to-peer installs prevents malicious Android apps from spreading

 The announcement follows on the heels of Google Play security enhancements Google announced in December 2017, which saw a migration from 32-bit apps and libraries to 64-bit and new requirements around recent Android API levels.

-In March, Google released its Android Security 2017 Year in Review, which revealed that 60.3 percent of Potentially Harmful (PHAs) apps were detected via machine learning.
+In March, Google released its Android Security 2017 Year in Review, which revealed that 60.3 percent of potentially harmful apps (PHAs) were detected via machine learning.
 Detection is performed by Google Play Protect, a service enabled on over 2 billion devices (running Android 4.3 and up) that automatically reviews more than 50 billion apps each day.

 Play Protect’s reviews led to the removal of nearly 39 million PHAs in 2017, Google said.